takenet/blip-docs/source/includes/en/extensions/desk.md

 >Imagine a scenario where a human agent is replying some message to an user on Messenger channel.
 The message received by bot from human agent must be foward to the final user.

-First bot receive a message as above:
+First, the bot receives a message as above:

 ```
 {